joejag/react-todo-2019/src/App.test.md

 If you get stuck, you can ping Joe or have a look at the [completed version of the exercises](https://github.com/joejag/react-todo-2019/blob/final/src/App.test.js).

+You can run the application to see your changes with `npm start`.

 ## Exercise instructions

 Progress one by one through the exercises.